Columbia University, East Asian Languages and Cultures

 |Location:||New York, United States|

 With the generous support of the Sheng Yen Education Foundation, the Center for Buddhism and East Asian Religions (C-BEAR) at Columbia University is pleased to invite applications for a one-year postdoctoral fellowship, with the likelihood of renewal for another year.
 The initial term of appointment is July 1, 2016, to June 30, 2017.

 The fellowship is intended to foster the academic careers of recent PhDs whose area of research is Chinese Buddhism.
 In addition to pursuing his or her own research, the fellow is expected to teach one course per year, give a public lecture, and take part in the regular events of the C-BEAR.
 It is envisioned that after the fellowship period, the fellow will continue his or her academic career in teaching and research on Chinese Buddhism.

-Compensation includes a highly competitive annual salary, research fund, and health benefits.
-Additional financial support is available for the fellow to organize workshops, conferences or speakers' series in his or her area of research.
+Compensation includes an annual salary of approximately $55,000, research fund of $5,000, and health benefits.
+Additional financial support is available for the fellow to organize workshops and conferences in his or her area of research.
 The fellow will be provided with office space, access to the library system, and other related administrative assistance.

 Applicants should submit the following materials:

 3. A personal statement of no more than 2,000 words outlining previous research (including dissertation), research the applicant plans to pursue during the fellowship period, future professional goals, as well as any other information deemed relevant to the application

 4. A two-page statement of teaching interests, along with two brief course proposals (with optional syllabi) (note: Columbia courses normally meet a total of two or three hours per week throughout a fourteen-week semester)

 5. A writing sample